 Address: https://goo.gl/maps/g6Wuh8b36w2BGDq2A

-Right at the entrance, there is already a "friend" Totoro waiting to take pictures with you 😀
+Right at the entrance, a friendly Totoro is waiting to take pictures with you 😀

 Kimono KyomizuGhibli store